kpireporter/kpireporter/docs/api/datasource.rst

 the results back to the caller.

 To create your own Datasource, it is simplest to extend the :class:`Datasource` class, though this is not required.
-It is required to return a :class:`pandas.DataFrame` instance, as this is the API contract with the View layer; it allows Views to use a variety of Datasources as seamlessly as possible.
+In is required to return a :class:`pandas.DataFrame` instance, as this is the API contract with the View layer; it allows Views to use a variety of Datasources as seamlessly as possible.